On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Security

-\subsection{Discussion}
+\subsubsection{Discussion}

-Recent work has illuminated the vulnerability of diffusion models to adversarial attacks, suggesting their denoising process does not confer additional robustness.
-Besides, the landscape appears more precarious for LLMs such as GPT-3, motivated by two key observations.
-First, they remain vulnerable to common adversarial attacks that make few perturbations to inputs yet induce considerable shifts in model response.
-Secondly, a more alarming aspect arises with the emergence of a new threat vector known as adversarial prompts.
-These carefully constructed prompts have the power to manipulate model behavior into carrying out harmful actions.
-While companies such as OpenAI have addressed known problematic prompts, the continuous emergence of new ones renders patches insufficient.
-This ongoing arms race, with no definitive end in sight, underscores the necessity of incorporating security measures from the outset rather than relying solely on retrofitting defenses.
+Recent works have shed light on the vulnerability of DMs to adversarial attacks, while it appears more precarious for LLMs.
+First, LLMs remain vulnerable to common adversarial attacks that make few perturbations to inputs yet elicit considerable shifts in model outputs.
+Secondly, a new threat technique known as adversarial prompts has been identified, which can manipulate model behavior into carrying out harmful actions.
+Unfortunately, existing defenses show limited effectiveness against these evolving adversarial prompts, which exploit LLMs' inclination to focus on contextual cues in model input.
+The challenge is exacerbated by the infinite input space of LLMs, making it impractical to enumerate all possible scenarios to prevent adversarial prompts.
+A more fundamental question is how to instill a security-first mindset within the model, regardless of the context.
 Moving forward, it is imperative that the research community places equal importance on adversarial robustness alongside accuracy.
 Both empirical and formal verification methods are indispensable in advancing the security of these models.

-Backdoor attacks pose a critical threat, which becomes even more severe as the models continue to scale in capability.
-Specifically, the expansive capacity of these models produces ample space for backdoor attacks to establish an association between triggers and target behaviors, even with little poisoned data.
-For diffusion models, backdoor attack techniques remain in their infancy, while those on language models have been around for some time.
-Models trained on internet-scraped data are inherently more susceptible, as malicious data can stealthily permeate aggregated repositories.
-In contrast, models restricted to specific vertical domains with limited external data exposure may face greater challenges for attack insertion.
+The proliferation of backdoor attacks presents a critical threat, which becomes even more severe as the models continue to scale in complexity and capability.
+The expansive capacity of these models leaves sufficient leeway for establishing backdoor associations between triggers and intended malicious behaviors, even with little poisoned data.
+For DMs, backdoor attack techniques remain in their infancy, while those for LLMs have been around for some time.
+Models trained on internet-scraped data are inherently more at risk, as malicious data can stealthily permeate aggregated repositories.
+In contrast, models restricted to specific close domains with limited external data exposure may face greater challenges for backdoor insertion.